Registered Nursing Program Brochure

 General education courses are required to graduate from BC with an RNP.
 Students are encouraged to follow the CSU General Education Pattern if there is a desire to pursue their Bachelor's in Nursing (BSN).
 See catalog for the CSU General education requirements.
 It is strongly suggested that most of these courses be completed prior to beginning the Nursing Program:

-• D.1 RNP Students are not required to take a course from this area
+- RNP students are not required to take a course in this area

 *Board of Registered Nursing requirement